tonywei92/flutter_activity_recognition/README.md

 [![pub package](https://img.shields.io/pub/v/activity_recognition.svg)](https://pub.dartlang.org/packages/activity_recognition)

 Activity recognition plugin for Android and iOS.
+Only working while App is running (= not terminated by the user or OS).

 ## Getting Started